Createdd/Writing/IntroductionToRedux.md

 [<img src="https://images.unsplash.com/photo-1476445704028-a36e0c798192?dpr=2&auto=format&fit=crop&w=767&h=511&q=80&cs=tinysrgb&crop=">](https://unsplash.com/photos/NFs6dRTBgaM)

-In ["Understanding MVC Architecture with React"](https://medium.com/@ddcreationstudi/understanding-mvc-architecture-with-react-6cd38e91fefd#.r66jqp0ly) I came to the conclusion that redux seems to be the perfect fit for structuring apps with react.
+In ["Understanding MVC Architecture with React"](https://medium.com/@ddcreationstudi/understanding-mvc-architecture-with-react-6cd38e91fefd#.r66jqp0ly) I came to the conclusion that *Redux* seems to be the perfect fit for structuring apps with *React*.
 Now I want to provide a roadmap on how to use it in practice.
-As a reminder: Redux is builds on Flux as a refined MVC pattern and allows to manage state out of one hand.
+As a reminder: *Redux* builds on Flux as a refined MVC pattern and allows to manage the state out of one hand.

 <img src="https://raw.githubusercontent.com/reactjs/redux/master/logo/logo-title-dark.png" alt="redux logo" height="200" align="right">